yangjiang3973/learn-vue/dev-diary.md

 the track and trigger events list will contain duplicate events! look into it!

 2. test cases of effect are all done!

+3. TODO: Computed!!

+    3.1 typescript with `Class`(no need to do init things, like `this._setter = setter`)?

+    3.2 setter

+4. after computed, maybe I can start writing articles!!